 Within the context of B2B marketing, AI refers to using software and algorithms to make automated decisions based on data collected about customers, prospects and other audiences of interest.
 In particular, AI-driven tools can efficiently and accurately mine large data sets for trends and patterns that human marketers might miss.
 AI can also enable real-time ad personalisation at scale, automate media buying, improve the speed and reliability of decision making, and even drive automatic content generation.
 In most cases, AI is supporting and augmenting the work of human marketing teams (and is still a very long way from being powerful enough to manage major marketing activities independently).

-In today’s blog post, we explore how AI can be used in every aspect of your marketing, from advertising and analytics, through to content marketing, social media, email marketing, customer service, and more, looking at how AI can provide benefits across all areas of your life science marketing operations.
+In today’s blog post, we explore how AI can be used in every aspect of your life sciences marketing strategy, from advertising and analytics, through to content marketing, social media, email marketing, customer service, and more, looking at how AI can provide benefits across all areas of your marketing operations.

 And, as a quick demonstration of what is currently possible, the header image for this blog post was created in 30 seconds using Open AI's DALLE-2 automated image generation tool!